All Episodes

 I dare say that every one of you in this audience is now educated to the point you don't fall for any of these everyday employed tricks that the left plays.

-And I know it because personally you have every one of these manufactured attempts to get me.
+And I know it because personally, you have every one of these manufactured attempts to get me.

 That's how I know you know.

-That's it, and that's why I love you to death, and I don't have any way of ever expressing how much I do.
+And that's why I love you to death, and I don't have any way of ever expressing how much I do.

-I gotta take a break, though.
+I got to take a break, though.

-I see the clock back after this.
+I see the clock.

 That's right.